All students in Years 7-11 follow the national curriculum.

 The opportunity exists for students to gain a maximum of 10 GCSE qualifications in up to 8 different subject areas.
 Entry level courses are offered to students who gain more from a practical approach.
 Some students follow a one-day course at Burton College to extend their experience of work-related learning, achieving a range of level 1 and 2 qualifications.

-If you require any further information regarding the curriculum offer, please contact Mr S Hall, Deputy Headteacher.
+If you require any further information regarding the curriculum offer, please contact Mr S Hall, Vice Principal.

 The Sixth Form

-The Pingle School offers a wide range of courses for students who continue their education beyond the age of 16.
+The Pingle Academy offers a wide range of courses for students who continue their education beyond the age of 16.